mbnelso1/StudySwap/docs/pitch.md

 **Track:** Thin UI

-**Product (one line):** StudySwap is a collaborative study platform where students “pay in” with their own flashcards to unlock a shared pool of study material.
+**Product:** StudySwap is a collaborative study platform where students “pay in” with their own flashcards to unlock a shared pool of study material.
 Instead of passively consuming someone else’s work, each student must contribute at least 10 flashcards or questions before they can access decks created by others.

 **User:** StudySwap is designed for college students preparing for quizzes, midterms, and finals.
 It works especially well for concept-heavy courses where flashcards are useful.